SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ## Cross-tool OAuth Account Takeover {#COAT}

-It is increasingly common and observed that a single OAuth client supports multiple tools, and each of which is mapped to a shareable OAuth provider configuration (which includes at least the authorization server (AS) endpoints and client registration).
+It is increasingly common and observed that a single OAuth client supports multiple tools, and each of which is mapped to an OAuth provider configuration (which includes at least the authorization server (AS) endpoints and client registration).
 A successful OAuth connection is established when the OAuth client obtains an access token for a tool based on its corresponding OAuth provider configuration.
 The tool can then use the access token to access the user's resource at a resource server (RS).

 Multiple OAuth connections can be linked to some form of user's identity based on these common deployment scenarios: